-- NOIs will be used only for administrative purposes to help the NFRF program team identify external reviewers and review panel composition.
+- NOIs will be used only for administrative purposes to help the NFRF program team identify reviewers.

 - LOIs will be evaluated by the multidisciplinary/multisectoral review panel.

-- Full applications will be reviewed by external expert reviewers and evaluated by the multidisciplinary/multisectoral review panel, taking into account the feedback provided by the external reviewers.
-The highest ranked applications will proceed to review by a jury to select the applications to recommend for funding.
+- Full applications will be reviewed by external expert reviewers and evaluated by the multidisciplinary/multisectoral review panel, taking into account the feedback provided by the expert reviewers.
+The highest-ranked applications will proceed to review by a jury to select the applications to recommend for funding.

 Any NOIs, LOIs or full applications that do not meet the program's eligibility requirements and application guidelines will be withdrawn from the competition.